stojk/yeaz-domain-adaptation/README.md

 | `--threshold`                   | Threshold used during YeaZ prediction.               | `0.5`         |
 | `--min_seed_dist`               | Minimal seed distance between cells for prediction.  | `5`           |

 <h1>Demo</h1>

-The demo showcases YeaZ-micromap capabilities for style transfer of yeast microscopy images from the target to source domain, their segmentation in the source domain, and evaluation criteria (average precision, AP) for selecting the best style transfer epoch for the following segmentation task.
+The demo showcases YeaZ-micromap capabilities for style transfer of yeast microscopy, their segmentation in the source domain, and evaluation criteria (average precision, AP) for selecting the best style transfer epoch for the segmentation task.
 Note that the demo is run on much smaller datasets, to allow testing on normal (desktop) PCs.
-For running on bigger datasets we recommend using scientific computing infrastructure (see more above in 'Systems requirements').
+For running on bigger datasets we recommend using scientific computing infrastructure (see more in [Hadrware requirements](https://github.com/rahi-lab/YeaZ-micromap/tree/main#hardware-requirements)).

-Source domain: PhaseContrast</br>
-Target domain: BrightField
+Source domain, set A: Phase contrast</br>
+Target domain, set B: Brightfield
+YeaZ neural network was in this case trained only on the phase contrast images.

 Demo time (training + evaluation): ~2 h

+0. Install YeaZ-micromap (see installation instructions above)

 1. Data download
     - Download the data from the following link [Data](https://drive.google.com/drive/folders/1A-QI0IFacmlOfC52w1MzqtRtxnzGcBxc?usp=drive_link)